"Taking the wind out of someone's sails"

 "Cancel the sails"

-If someone says that he or she is giving up the sails, it is ultimately a paraphrase for the fact that someone is surrendering.
-And in fact, that was also the original meaning, although not verbally, but actually visually.
+If someone says that he or she is giving up the sails, it is ultimately a paraphrase that someone is surrendering.
+And in fact, that was also the original meaning, although not verbally, but visually.

 Ultimately, the meaning of the idiom comes from the military sphere.
-In the past, wars were also fought on the oceans.
-Accordingly, every nation that thought anything of itself naturally had a proud war fleet.
+In the past, wars were also fought in the oceans.
+Accordingly, every nation that thought of itself naturally had a proud war fleet.

-If a crew was defeated in the course of a sea battle, the sails were hauled in.
-As a result, the ship was no longer maneuverable and the opponent could clearly see that he had won the battle.
+If a crew was defeated during a sea battle, the sails were hauled in.
+As a result, the ship was no longer maneuverable, and the opponent could see that he had won the battle.

 "Being on the wrong track"

 Anyone who - as it is colloquially called - is barking up the wrong tree is getting the wrong idea about how to achieve a goal, and is misjudging certain possibilities: If he believes that we are dependent on him, however, he is barking up the wrong tree.